Detours for Navigating Instructional Videos: Experiments

 Our gains can be attributed to our model design involving early fusion of previous viewing context and the query features.
 The detour queries have less context than in a typical text localization task.
 For example, \emph{``can I skip adding salt here?''} requires a model to first understand the step being done in the source video, followed by interpreting the query to localize a \emph{similar} step without salt.
 Existing methods are incapable of capturing this multimodal dependency, even if we strengthen them with late fusion.
 We also see that our mean recall@$1$ performance is better than all other methods at all input combinations, including ablations.

-Fig.~ \ref{fig:main_viz} shows example detour localization (right) for our method.
+Fig.~\ref{fig:main_viz} also shows example detour localizations.
 We see that our method is able to use the source video context and the user query to localize the detour window.
-For example, when a user asks \emph{``can I do this step with a steel plank saver''}, our model correctly localizes the process of using a steel plank saver to put the salmon of the grill in the target video.
-See Supp. for more visualizations and comparisons.
+For example, when a user asks \emph{``can I do this step with a steel plank saver''}, our model correctly localizes the use of a steel plank saver to put the salmon of the grill in the target video.